 - Thicker veins tend to roll, and a rolling vein is prone to blowing out on a patient.

-- The patient needs to stay completely still during the insertion of a vein, and moving at all can cause an issue with the vein.
+- The patient needs to stay completely still during the insertion of a vein and moving at all can cause problems with the vein.

 - Age plays a factor in causing a blown vein.
-As we get older, our veins become thin, and this could cause a blown vein.
+As we get older, our veins become more fragile, thin, and easily moveable.

-No one wants to be the victim of a blown vein, even though they usually heal completely; in some cases, if severe enough, the blown vein can be permanent.
+No one wants to be the victim of a blown vein, even though they usually heal completely.
 Listen to your body and if you feel a certain area on your arm is not a good place to draw blood or insert an IV, let your nurse know.

 Once you know you have a blown vein, your healthcare professional will treat the area and make sure you are not at risk for any type of infection or other health issues.